-When the coronoaviris hit, I made a goal that I would get outside every single day.
+When the coronavirus hit, I made a goal that I would get outside every single day.
 Living in Western New York where we had snow into mid-May this wasn’t always easy, but I’ve kept to my commitment.
-Sometimes it was just a 5 minute walk up and down the block, but in some way each day I’ve left the house to move my body and enjoy nature and it’s amazing how much it’s improved my mood.
+Sometimes it was just a 5-minute walk up and down the block, but in some way each day I’ve left the house to move my body and enjoy nature and it’s amazing how much it’s improved my mood.

 I also encourage you to join our free 7 days of weight loss prayers challenge.

 Make God the center of your weight loss and you’ll be amazed at your transformation.